astropy/astropy/docs/development/pd/contributing_codebase.rst

     pre-commit install

-from the root of the pandas repository.
+from the root of the astropy repository.
 Now all of the styling checks will be run each time you commit changes without your needing to run each one manually.
 In addition, using ``pre-commit`` will also allow you to more easily remain up-to-date with our code checks as they change.